locationtech/jts/README.txt

 Repository Structure
 --------------------

-NOTE: JTS is evolving towards a Maven-like structure, but is not quite there yet.
+NOTE: The repo is evolving towards a Maven-compatible structure, but is not quite there yet.

 * jts - Core JTS module
 * jtsio - I/O drivers for proprietary formats